DannyDorito/ARMA-3-Startup-and-Restart-Script/README.md

 * Crash/Restart monitor - have had issues with ping function not working all of the time, this uses the Windows task manager
 * Last start date and time of the server
 * Profile.vars.Arma3Profile deleter, potential performance increase
-* Database backup script
+* Optional Database backup script
 * Optional ARMA 3 Launcher Mission Prefetch from  - Allows clients to download server file from A3Launcher, can reduce server load
 * Optional Steam Automatic updater for ARMA 3
-* Optional Steam Automatic updater for mods - WORK IN PROGRESS
 * Detailed comments explaining what all of the script does

+## Features to be added:
+* Optional Steam Automatic updater for mods
+* Database file sync to cloud storage
+* Automatic PBO packer with Mikero's tools support

 ## FAQ